tobyreid/docker-compose-azure/README.md

 - TF_STORAGE_ACCOUNT_NAME
 - TF_CONTAINER_NAME

+You will then need to give a unique product name:

+- PRODUCT_NAME

 If you want to terraform locally, create a `secrets.tfvars` file in the `terraform` folder and set the following:

 ```